daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 To determine who goes first, second, and so on in a round, each player makes a Speed roll called an initiative roll.
 Most of the time, it's only important to know which characters act before the NPCs and which act after the NPCs.
 On an initiative roll, a character who rolls higher than an NPC's target number takes their action before the NPC does.
 As with all target numbers, an NPC's target number for an initiative roll is three times the NPC's level.
 Many times, the GM will have all NPCs take their actions at the same time, using the highest target number from among all the NPCs.
 Using this method, any characters who rolled higher than the target number act first, then all the NPCs act, and finally any characters who rolled lower than the target number act.

+> [!NOTE]
-(An initiative roll is a d20 roll.
-Since your initiative depends on how fast you are, if you spend Effort on the roll, the points come from your Speed Pool.)
+> An initiative roll is a d20 roll.
+Since your initiative depends on how fast you are, if you spend Effort on the roll, the points come from your Speed Pool.

 The order in which the characters act usually isn't important.
 If the players want to go in a precise order, they can act in initiative order (highest to lowest), by going around the table, by going oldest to youngest, and so on.